jbradach/quick-lemp/README.md

 ## quick-lemp
-Scripts to quickly install a LEMP stack with Nginx, uWSGI, and MariaDB on Ubuntu.
+Scripts to quickly install a LEMP stack with Nginx, uWSGI, and MariaDB (drop-in replacement for MySQL) on Ubuntu.
+Full version also provides some initial server configuration for fresh Ubuntu installs.

 Deploys a sample Flask app to help get you started.

 ### Scripts
 __Core__ - Just installs the LEMP stack